 It’s important to save money when shopping for groceries, and there’s a lot of good advice out there on how to spend less when buying food.
-With the COVID-19 outbreak, it’s especially important to find ways to buy necessary items without leaving home.
+With recent health, economic and supply chain challenges around the globe, it’s especially important to find ways to buy necessary items without leaving the home.

-Some people might think buying groceries online makes it harder to save money, but it can actually be easier to stay on budget when shopping remotely.
-Here are some reasons shopping from home can make you spend less:
+Some people might think buying online makes it harder to save money on groceries, but it can actually be easier to stay on budget when shopping remotely.
+Here are some reasons shopping from home can help you spend less:

 You Spend Less If You Aren’t Browsing